uwwwuPP/UwwwuPP/readme-cleartext.md

 stdin and from parameters, that doesn't need 500.000 bloated dependencies to work.
 So i made this.

+## I want to use it
-You do have to compile it yourself.
-I do not fancy providing a hundred different binaries for each distribution.
+To use Uwwwu<sup>PP</sup> locally, as a CLI, you do have to compile it yourself.
 But it is really easy.
+Compile instructions are below.

+You can also use Uwwwu<sup>PP</sup> online, there's an uwuifier website using it, and providing a free-to-use rest api.
+Visit [uwu.pm](https://uwu.pm) to quickly try Uwwwu<sup>PP</sup> without having to deal with compiling it.

 ## Compile instructions
 To do so, make sure you have cmake installed.